psholtz/MIT-6.087/Section-2/exercise2-04.md

 1111 1111 0000 0000

-The expression MASK == 0 evaluates to 0, and bitwise AND combination of x and 0 also clearly evaluates to 0.
+The expression MASK == 0 evaluates to 0, and the bitwise AND combination of x and 0 also clearly evaluates to 0.

 Therefore, the variable c will contain 0.

+Interestingly, if we render the parentheses the other way, we still get the same answer: